Johnny Pacheco

-Juan Pablo Knipping Pacheco (25 March 1935 – 15 February 2021), known as Johnny Pacheco, was a Dominican musician, arranger, composer, bandleader, and record producer who in the 1970s became one of the leading exponents of salsa as well in the late 1950s called the pachanga, a blend of Cuban rhythms and Dominican merengue, which propelled him to worldwide fame and had an important role in the evolution of Latin music.
+Juan Pablo Knipping Pacheco (March 25, 1935 – February 15, 2021), known as Johnny Pacheco, was a Dominican musician, arranger, composer, bandleader, and record producer.
+Born in the Dominican Republic, Pacheco became a leading figure in the New York salsa scene in the 1960s and 1970s as the founder and musical director of Fania Records.

-As the founder and musical director of Fania Records, Pacheco became a leading figure in the New York salsa scene in the 1960s and 1970s.
-He popularized the use of the term "salsa" and established the Fania All-Stars to showcase the leading artists of the genre.
+Pacheco was one of the leading exponents of pachanga, a blend of Cuban rhythms and Dominican merengue in the late 1950s.
+He popularized the use of the term "salsa" and established the Fania All-Stars to showcase the leading artists of the genre, which propelled him to worldwide fame and had an important role in the evolution of Latin music.

 Pacheco was a nine-time Grammy nominee and was awarded the Latin Grammy Lifetime Achievement Award by the Latin Recording Academy in 2005.

 Early life and family

 Juan Pablo Pacheco Knipping was born on 25 March 1935 in Santiago de los Caballeros, a city in the Dominican Republic.
 He inherited his passion for music from his father, Rafael Azarías Pacheco, who was the leader and clarinetist of the Orquesta Santa Cecilia.
 One of the leading Dominican big bands of the 1930s, the Orquesta was the first to record Luis Alberti's merengue "Compadre Pedro Juan".
 Rafael was the grandson of a Spanish soldier who arrived during the Spanish reannexation of Santo Domingo.
 His mother, Octavia Knipping Rochet, was the granddaughter of a French colonist, and the great-granddaughter of a German merchant who was married to a Dominican woman born to Spanish colonists.

 Pacheco and his family left the Dominican Republic for New York City when he was eleven years old.
-As a child, he learned to play several instruments, including accordion, violin, flute, saxophone and clarinet.
+As a child, he learned to play several instruments including accordion, violin, flute, saxophone and clarinet.
 He later attended Brooklyn Technical High School, majoring in electrical engineering.
 He worked in this field for a time, but eventually quit due to low salary levels.
 He studied percussion at the Juilliard School.
-From his first marriage, Pacheco had 2 daughters, Norma and Joanne.
-From his second marriage, Pacheco had 2 sons, Philip and Elis, who like his father excelled in the Music Business.
-Pacheco married his long time wife Cuqui in 1984, and they remained together until his passing.
+From his first marriage, Pacheco had two daughters, Norma and Joanne.
+From his second marriage, Pacheco had two sons, Philip and Elis, who also excelled in the music business.
+Pacheco married his long time girlfriend Cuqui in 1984, and they remained together until his passing.